Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/probes.md

 ### **phasedArrayLinear** object

-The **phasedArrayLinear** object describes a phased array ultrasonic probe having a linear shape.
+The **phasedArrayLinear** object describes a phased array ultrasonic probe that has a linear shape.

 | Property                        | Type   | Unit | Description                                                                                          |
 | :------------------------------ | :----- | :--: | :--------------------------------------------------------------------------------------------------- |